Ukraine accuses local man of directing missile strike that killed 10 at popular pizza restaurant

-KYIV, Ukraine (AP) — Ukrainian authorities arrested Wednesday a man they accused of helping Russia direct a missile strike that killed at least 10 people, including three children, at a popular pizza restaurant in a city in east Ukraine.
+KYIV, Ukraine (AP) — Ukrainian authorities arrested on Wednesday a man they accused of helping Russia direct a missile strike that killed at least 10 people, including three teenagers, at a popular pizza restaurant in east Ukraine.

-The Tuesday evening attack on Kramatorsk wounded another 61 people, Ukraine's National Police said, in the latest bombardment of a Ukrainian city — a tactic Russia has used heavily in the 16-month-old war.
+The Tuesday evening attack on Kramatorsk wounded 61 other people, Ukraine's National Police said, in the latest bombardment of a Ukrainian city, a tactic Russia has used heavily in the 16-month-old war.

+The strike, and others elsewhere across Ukraine late Tuesday and early Wednesday, indicated that the Kremlin is not easing its aerial onslaught despite its political and military turmoil caused by a short-lived armed uprising last weekend.

+There has been no apparent military push by Ukraine to exploit that turmoil, though the government has been tight-lipped about recent battlefield developments as it seeks to gain momentum in its recently launched counteroffensive.

+The Kremlin reeled from the weekend mutiny led by Yevgeny Prigozhin, owner of the Wagner private army of prison recruits and other mercenaries which has played a key role for Russia in Ukraine.
+The rebellion was the gravest threat so far to Russian President Vladimir Putin's grip on power.

+Prigozhin went into exile in neighboring Belarus on Tuesday, according to Belarus President Alexander Lukashenko, after Russia said he wouldn't face charges for the revolt.
+Prigozhin's whereabouts could not be independently confirmed.

-Two sisters, both age 14, died as result of the attack, the educational department of the Kramatorsk city council said.
+Two sisters, both age 14, died in the Kramatorsk attack, the city council's educational department said.
 “Russian missiles stopped the beating of the hearts of two angels,” it said in a Telegram post.

-The other dead child was 17, according to Prosecutor General Andrii Kostin.
+The other dead teenager was 17, according to Prosecutor General Andrii Kostin.

-The attack also damaged 18 multi-story buildings, 65 houses, five schools, two kindergartens, a shopping center, an administrative building and a recreational building, the regional governor, Pavlo Kyrylenko, said.
+The attack also damaged 18 multistory buildings, 65 houses, five schools, two kindergartens, a shopping center, an administrative building and a recreational building, regional Governor Pavlo Kyrylenko said.

 Rescuers are still searching the rubble for bodies and more survivors.